Md. Hafizur Rahman: Minister of Commerce (1960-1962)

 In June 1960, Hafizur Rahman received the Prime Minister of Northern Nigeria Ahmadu Bello in Karachi to discuss bilateral ties between Northern Nigeria and Pakistan.

-On 12 January 1960, Hafizur Rahman and William M. Rountree, United States Ambassador to Pakistan signed the Treaty of Friendship between Pakistan and the United States which provided favored nation status between the two countries and reduced trade barriers.
+On 12 January 1960, Hafizur Rahman and William M. Rountree, United States Ambassador to Pakistan signed protocols relating to the Treaty of Friendship between Pakistan and the United States which provided favored nation status between the two countries and reduced trade barriers.